-I am a Research Scientist in the IntelliMedia Group within the Department of Computer Science at North Carolina State University, and I am a member of the Center for Educational Informatics.
+I am a Research Scientist in the IntelliMedia Group within the Department of Computer Science at North Carolina State University, Managing Director of the NSF AI Institute for Engaged Learning, and a member of the Center for Educational Informatics.
 My work focuses on designing, developing, and evaluating advanced learning technologies, with an emphasis on game-based learning environments, intelligent tutoring systems, multimodal learning analytics, intelligent narrative technologies, affective computing, and user modeling.
 More broadly, my research is at the intersection of artificial intelligence and human-computer interaction, with applications in education, training, and healthcare.
 Its principal objective is to understand how computational methods can enable technology-rich learning experiences that are both highly effective and engaging.